taimourxkcd/Taimourxkcd/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studing computer science 6th semester
+- 🔭 I’m currently studing computer science 7th semester
-- 🌱 I’m currently learning ...
-Javascript and REACT
+- 🌱 I’m currently learning Android App Development with JAVA and Unity
 - 👯 I’m looking to collaborate on ...
 Web development
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... taimour.ffcb@gmail.com
+- 📫 How to reach me: ... taimour.ffcb@gmail.com OR 03328578135
 - ⚡ Fun fact: ...
-I am from Azad Kashmir
+I am from Azad Kashmir, love music and movies However i have never watched Harry Potter and Star Trek

 <h1 align="center">
 Languages and Tools